 If you’re new to the real estate investing world, you may be finding it difficult to understand the various grading factors we share with you on a given loan’s detail page.
 What do they mean?
 How do they relate to the overall attractiveness of the loan as an investment opportunity?
 We get a lot of questions about these factors, so we thought it would be of interest to our investors to provide a handy glossary of the terms we use and how they can help inform your investment decisions.

-Interest rates correspond to the loan grade.
+In the Project Summary card shown above, the interest rate assigned to this loan is 11%.
+The Interest rate is closely related to the loan grade (explained below).
 As such, it’s important to decide how much risk you’re willing to take on before making any investment decision.

 Currently, our grading scale and corresponding rate floors (the minimum amount GROUNDFLOOR will offer borrowers for any given letter grade) are as follows: